czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 China is mentioned 87 times, followed by Afghanistan (52), Russia (34), Iraq (32) and Iran (30).
 Undoubtedly, mentions of Iran will surge after [what](https://www.cbsnews.com/news/qassem-soleimani-iran-expert-calls-strike-that-killed-iranian-general-stunningly-stupid-and-counterproductive-2020/) [has](https://www.washingtonpost.com/national-security/2020/01/11/irans-attack-us-forces-exposes-pentagons-challenge-with-stopping-ballistic-missiles/) [happened](https://www.washingtonpost.com/world/europe/ukraine-requests-intelligence-on-crashed-airliner-as-iran-denies-missile-attack/2020/01/10/38e21ad8-332d-11ea-a053-dc6d944ba776_story.html).

-## Poll numbers vs mentions
+## Do more popular candidates get more heat?

 It is often said that as candidates become more popular in the polls, other candidates will "attack" or reference them more often in debates.
 [Pete Buttigieg's latest debate](https://www.youtube.com/watch?v=CMgQu1GjSmk) comes to mind.
-Let's take a look at what the data says about this:
+What happens if we plot each candidates poll numbers against how many time they were mentioned in each debate?
+(Doesn't include moderator mentions).

 ![image]({{ site.baseurl }}/images/poll-number-vs-references.png)